brianfeister/pandoc-ebook-template/source/a-star-once-fallen.md

 # Getting Started

-A Learn-by-Play Adventure by Ish Stabosz for the Open Legend RPG System

 *Marooned on an uncharted island, caught between two warring tribes, and threatened at all hours by a dormant volcano prophesied to awaken again.
 Can our brave heroes discover the legend of Starfall Island before they